 For any question concerning this documentation or the tests, please contact RTE-REFONTEMA-TAO@rte-france.com

-The GIPSE application (computerised management of the perimeters and media for the electricity system) is the entry point for declaring reference data relating to bids submitted on the TERRE platform:
+The GIPSE application (computerised management of the perimeters and media for the electricity system) is the entry point for declaring reference:

 Declaration of the resolution of the forecast dispatch schedule: 30’, 15’ or 5’.